discus-sions/TownOfHost-TheOtherRoles/README.md

 When an arsonist tries to use the kill button, they douse oil onto the crewmates.<br>
 To win as Arsonist, you must douse all fellow players and vent to win.<br>
-To douse, you must stand next to a player after pressing kill until the orange triangle is filled in.<br>
+To douse, you must stay close to a player after pressing the kill button until the orange triangle is filled in.<br>

 * As a measure against blackout, after death, the Arsonist can only see the motion of committing suicide at each meeting.
 There is no corpse. <br>